Pacific Wings ceased operations in 2014.

 The Pacific Wings company also founded multiple other subsidiary brands, which have also since ceased operations: ‘New Mexico Airlines’, in New Mexico, ‘GeorgiaSkies’ in Georgia, ‘TennesseeSkies’ in Tennessee, and ‘KentuckySkies’ in Kentucky.

 The airline’s scheduled passenger services started in 1978, with the airline’s first flight between Las Vegas and Grand Canyon National Park Airport.
+For aerial sightseeing flights around the Grand Canyon, check out Papillon Airways.

 At its peak, the airline flew to the following destinations in Hawaii: Honolulu, Kahului, Kona, Molokai, Hana, Kalaupapa, and Kamuela.